 The school operates a trained counselling service with multiple counsellors available for one-to-one support.
 Mental health awareness training is provided to all staff.
 The medical centre operates during school hours with nursing staff and occupational health services on-site; a visiting doctor attends weekly.

 For boarding students, the house community provides peer support structures.
 Senior students have explicit mentoring responsibilities toward younger residents.
-Exeats (home weekends) occur regularly, and families are encouraged to maintain contact.
+Families are encouraged to maintain contact.
 The boarding experience balances supervised independence with genuine community care.

 The school takes safeguarding seriously, maintaining accredited training and external oversight.
 Child protection policies are available on request.

-Day students typically bring lunch or purchase from the dining hall; boarding students eat all meals at school.
+Day fees include a three-course lunch for all day students; boarding students eat all meals at school.

 Breadth over specialisation.
 Millfield's defining strength, educational choice, requires maturity to navigate successfully.
 Students thriving on guidance and structure may struggle with the autonomy offered.
 Families should assess whether their child flourishes when given freedom or requires more scaffolding.

 Mixed-ability cohort.
-The school deliberately includes students with learning differences and sensory impairments alongside high achievers.
+The school deliberately includes students with learning differences alongside high achievers.
 This inclusive philosophy benefits many students through peer exposure and reduces stigma.
 However, it means larger classes occasionally and varying pace of teaching, not suitable for families seeking exclusively elite-track provision.

 Selective in disciplines, comprehensive in intake.
 Certain subjects (music performance, elite sport) operate on specialist pathways.
 The majority of students follow mixed academic and activity-based programmes.
 Families should clarify their child's likely pathways before admission.